ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/PLAN.md

 ## Status

 **Accepted and implementation authorized.
 Milestone 0 is complete.
-Milestone 1 is implemented and partially verified; final SQL Server and end-to-end smoke validation requires a supported x64 host.**
+Milestone 1 is implemented and verified on Windows ARM64; clean-checkout recreation on a second supported machine remains pending.**

 ## Goal